-Tranquil River Chinook Recovery Project
+Tranquil River Salmonid Recovery Project

-Chinook require unimpeded passage and adequate habitat conditions in order to achieve successful migration to their home spawning grounds.
+Fish require unimpeded passage and adequate habitat conditions in order to achieve successful migration to their home spawning grounds.
 Delays in migration due to obstruction are known to reduce survival through increased predation and a loss of vital energy reserves.
 Landslides, extensive erosion, lack of mature trees and riparian cover, infilling of pools, lack of quality spawning habitat, loss of eelgrass and sedge grasses, and a reduction in estuary habitat were all identified in the Tranquil Creek Habitat Status Report completed in 2016.
 Industrial scale logging in the 1960’s saw that up to 80% of the lower anadromous reaches were clear-cut to the river bank.
 Since 1994, over 50% of the estuary salt marsh habitat has been lost and buried in sediment.
-All of these factors are inhibitors on Chinook populations recovering.
-The goal of the Tranquil Chinook Recovery Initiative is to restore wild Chinook populations by developing a restoration plan and by restoring critical Chinook habitat.
+All of these factors are inhibitors on salmonid populations recovering.
+The goal of the Tranquil Salmonid Recovery Initiative is to restore wild salmon populations by developing a restoration plan and by restoring critical habitat.

 The Tla-o-qui-aht Nation want to see the restoration of this watershed to ensure it will have the capacity to support future generations with fish.
 Since the creation of this organization we have worked closely with the Tla-o-qui-aht using traditional ecological knowledge and science to help prioritize and direct initiatives.
 The project also provides training and employment for First Nations, which helps to foster stewardship at the local level.